Right of asylum: Estonia

 In September 2022, Estonian Prime Minister Kaja Kallas announced that Estonia would not grant asylum to Russians fleeing war mobilization, saying that "Every citizen is responsible for the actions of their state, and citizens of Russia are no exception.
 Therefore, we do not give asylum to Russian men who flee their country.
 They should oppose the war."

 Latvia

-In April 2023, Latvia approved the asylum application of a Russian citizen.
-He had previously been harassed by authorities for his support of Russian opposition Alexei Navalny, and he faced court-martial for alleged war crimes after Russia invaded Ukraine in 2022 for objecting to military service.
+In April 2023, after an initial denial by an executive body, a Latvian court approved the asylum application of a Russian citizen, who was facing a forced draft into the special military operation.
+He had previously been harassed by authorities for his support of Russian opposition figure Alexei Navalny and for his public stand against the Russian war against Ukraine.

 Poland

-In February 2025, Polish Prime Minister Donald Tusk told European Commission President Ursula von der Leyen that Poland would not implement the EU Asylum and Migration Pact, i.e. the mandatory relocation of 30,000 asylum seekers to Poland or the payment of €600 million, and recalled that Poland had accepted a large number of Ukrainian refugees.
+In February 2025, Polish Prime Minister Donald Tusk informed European Commission President Ursula von der Leyen that Poland would refuse to implement the EU Asylum and Migration Pact, specifically rejecting the mandatory relocation of 30,000 asylum seekers or the alternative €600 million financial penalty, citing the large number of Ukrainian refugees Poland had already accepted.

 In March 2025, Poland suspended the right to apply for asylum at the Belarus-Poland border, with the European Commission supporting Poland's move.